manuelbieh/react-book/basics/jsx-an-introduction.md

 Condition ? true : false;
 ```

-Expressions are not limited to boolean values, numbers or strings but can also include objects, arrays or even function and arrow function calls.
+Expressions are not limited to boolean values, numbers or strings but can also include objects, arrays or even functions and arrow function calls.
 You will certainly see them again in the future.

 Example for an arrow function: